 gpu_count = 1

-The most important decision to make is to decide what GPU chip you would like to run on.
-Larger models, longer sequence lengths and bigger batches all require more GPU memory and so if throughput is your desired metric, we recommend using a A100/H100.
-In this example we went with a A10 which gives a good cost/performance trade-off.
-Also, there is no capacity shortages and so its more stable for low-latency enterprise workloads.
-However, if this is a requirement for you - please reach out.
+The most important decision is choosing your GPU chip.
+Larger models, longer sequence lengths, and bigger batches all require more GPU memory.
+If throughput is your primary metric, we recommend using an A100/H100.
+In this example, we use an A10, which offers a good cost-to-performance ratio and stable availability for low-latency enterprise workloads.
+If you have specific requirements, please reach out.

-Let us then install the required pip and apt requirements.
-You can add the following to your cerebrium.toml
+Next, install the required pip and apt requirements by adding the following to your cerebrium.toml:

 [cerebrium.dependencies.pip]